Magikano

 Magikano (マジカノ, Majikano) is a Japanese manga series by Takeaki Momose, which was later adapted into an anime series, directed by Seiji Kishi and written by Hideki Mitsui.
 The anime series was also broadcast by Animax, who adapted and dubbed the series into English for broadcast across its English language networks in Southeast Asia and South Asia from February 2007, where the series received its English language premiere.

 ADV Films has licensed the rights for the North American release of Magikano on DVD, and released the first volume on December 4, 2007.
 ADV Films' Anime Network began airing the anime on January 3, 2008 on their Subscription On Demand platform.
 On March 6, 2008 the anime began airing on their Free On Demand platform.
 In July 2008, the series became one of over 30 ADV titles to be transferred to Funimation.

 Plot

-Ayumi Mamiya is a witch cursed to lose her powers but there is one boy who can break the spell and save her.
-Haruo Yoshikawa thinks he is a normal boy but unknown to him his three sisters are witches who use their magical powers to keep him protected and ignorant about the existence of magic.
-Now Ayumi must wake up Haruo's latent powers to save herself but his sisters will have none of that.
+Ayumi Mamiya is a cursed witch to lose her powers and only one boy can break the spell.
+Haruo Yoshikawa thinks he is a normal boy, but unknown to him his three sisters have magical powers and keep him protected and ignorant about the existence of magic.
+Now Ayumi must wake up Haruo's latent powers to save himself, but his sisters will have none of that.